Dr. Richelle Lyndon

-Prior to joining EnergyX, Richelle was a Postdoctoral Researcher at Georgia Tech working with Dr. Ryan Lively, where she developed a new MOF for hydrocarbon separation applications.
+Prior to joining EnergyX, Richelle was a Postdoctoral Researcher at Georgia Tech working with Dr. Ryan Lively, where she developed a nanoporous material for hydrocarbon separation applications.
 Richelle conducted her PhD research at Monash University under Dr. Matthew Hill and Dr. Bradley Ladewig.
 During her PhD, she performed a short research project at Dr. Jeffrey Long’s lab at UC Berkeley.
 She also discovered the first dynamic photoswitchable MOF that can capture and release CO2 using light as a trigger, which was widely recognized, for example, in a NASA Climate tweet.

 Fun Fact: Richelle enjoys traveling and has lived on 3 continents.
 She also has a non-identical twin sister.